 Disclaimer: Not legal advice.
-Consult counsel for specific jurisdiction and use case.
+Consult counsel for your specific jurisdiction and use case.

 United States

-The hiQ Labs v LinkedIn case (Ninth Circuit, 2022) established that scraping publicly accessible LinkedIn data does not violate the Computer Fraud and Abuse Act (CFAA).
-Public data scraping is generally lawful in the US.
+The hiQ Labs v LinkedIn case (Ninth Circuit, remand decision April 2022) established that scraping publicly accessible LinkedIn data does not violate the Computer Fraud and Abuse Act (CFAA), the main federal anti-hacking statute.
+Public data scraping is generally lawful in the US under that framework.

 European Union

-Public LinkedIn data extraction is lawful under GDPR Article 6(1)(f) (legitimate interest basis), provided you can defend the proportionality and respect data subject rights.
-See our GDPR guide.
+Public LinkedIn data extraction is lawful under GDPR Article 6(1)(f), the legitimate interest basis, provided you can defend the proportionality of the processing and respect data subject rights when they're exercised.
+See our GDPR guide for the full assessment.

 United Kingdom

-UK ICO guidance largely mirrors EU GDPR.
-Same conditions apply: public data, legitimate interest documented, opt-out honored.
+UK ICO guidance largely mirrors EU GDPR post-Brexit.
+The same conditions apply: public data only, legitimate interest documented, opt-outs honored when exercised.

 What's NOT legal anywhere